 Breast cancer is the most prevalent cancer in the world, striking women and men of every age and race.
-October is Breast Cancer Awareness Month, and each year Arizona Spotlight and Susan G. Komen for the Cure Southern Arizona bring you Voices for the Cure, an opportunity for some of the countless people whose lives and loved ones have been touched by breast cancer to share their stories of courage, love, and hope.
+Voices for the Cure is an opportunity for some of the countless people whose lives and loved ones have been touched by breast cancer to share their stories of courage, love, and hope.

 The myths and misconceptions that surround breast cancer often create roadblocks that impede understanding and healing.

 Della Williams is from the Tohono O'odham Nation, but the story she tells is common to many women who face cancer in their later years.

 Feelings of helplessness and depression may seem insurmountable, but Della says that support from her family and sharing her experience with others helped her to heal and learn from her breast cancer experience.

 Della starts by sharing some family history with her son, William Williams...